greywolf001au/termhelper/README.md

     });

 Notes:
+    To load a configuration file use term.set('settings', 'conf_path', '/path/to/my/conf') to load a configuration file (will not be read from config file to save recursive loads ocurring).
-	To have no prompt displayed set the prompt to a blank string.
+	To have no prompt displayed set the prompt to a blank string or null.

 	The exit setting can be a string overriding the exit message by passing a string, the exit code if a number is given, a function to call prior to exiting the application or the following object: